-To make sure the workshop accomplishes what you want, set and voice clear goals at the beginning of the workshop.
+To make sure the workshop or offsite accomplishes what you want, set and voice clear goals at the beginning.
 It also can be helpful to identify the question(s) the workshop is trying to answer.
 Write the goals down on a board in front of everyone.
 In this way, you can track when you’ve been successful during the workshop.

 Try to get everyone involved; actively invite them to join in.
 Be careful not to focus too much on any one or couple of participants or let them dominate the discussion, as the rest of group will be less interested in/discouraged from participating.